am-work/terra-homework/README.md

 ### Running scripts inside `scripts/`

-These are handy scripts that will let you test your contracts, build automation, etc. To run them, just do something like this:
+These are handy scripts that will let you test your contracts, build automation, etc. First, copy your private key to `scripts/library.js` (these wallets will be available from the scripts and will make your life easier).

+Then run any script you want with this:

 ```
 cd scripts/